 7th May, 2016

 We left the last traces of green on our way to Lobuche.
 Now it was all boulders, rocks & dust (or so we thought).
 We left our lodge in the morning and went past others.
 The trail moved upwards and we found ourselves walking along the edge of what appeared to be a river of boulders.
 It really looked as if it was the bed of a river that had dried up long ago, but the track was clear enough.
 There wasn’t any path per se.
 One could only gauge the approximate route by following other trekkers and guides.
-The entire route was about climbing up the heap of boulders, coming down only to climb up again.
+The entire route was about climbing up a heap of boulders, coming down only to climb up again.
 Mountains on both sides were coming ever closer to us as we moved on.
 It wasn’t a clear weather.
-Clouds covered the top of the nearby snow peaks.
+Clouds covered the top of the snow peaks nearby.
 We could see rivers of snow and ice coming down their slopes and merge into the river of boulders.
 The sight all around was that of destruction and debris and yet so beautiful.

 It was apparent that the landscape we were looking at was very unstable and the contours & alignments could change in moments.
 What must have gone through this region during the devastating earthquake of 2015.
 The mere thoughts sent shivers down my spine.
 What appeared to be a river of boulders, started to show cracks which were white in color with tinges of blue.
 Width of such cracks gradually increased.
 We realized what we thought to be a river of boulders, was actually a glacier with tons of ice accumulated over many years but its surface was camouflaged with rocks and dust.